Market and 9th Streets

 Like its predecessor, GALLERY II consisted of 4 levels of retail.
 It was anchored by a 3-level (184,000 square foot) J.C.
 Penney.
 New inline stores included Red Cross Shoes, Ship 'n Shore Outlet, Just Shirts, The Wild Pair shoes, Sports Impressions and DJ's Fashion Center For Men.

-The new mall included subterranean connections between its Mall Level and SEPTA 11th Street Station.
+The complex included subterranean connections between its Mall Level and SEPTA 11th Street Station.
 Moreover, a new SEPTA Regional Rail terminal, the Market East Station, was built along with GALLERY II and was directly accessed from its Mall Level.
 The GALLERY I and II malls were joined by concourses extending under 9th and 10th Streets and also by Second and Third Level bridges over 9th and 10th.
 The Street Level (or ground floor) was divided into three parts by 9th and 10th Streets.

 Collectively, THE GALLERY AT MARKET EAST occupied eight Center City acres, encompassed approximately 1,348,000 leasable square feet and contained a total of 215 stores and services.
 The 312 million dollar facility was connected, via skybridge, to two parking garages.